grange85/ahfow-www/_posts/2016/2016-11-10-luna-in-the-usa-and-uk-2-boston.md

 <p>"It's like Ware-Ham", Dean continues.</p>
 <p>People starts to laugh to this non joke but it's making the atmosphere loosen up a bit.
 It's what Luna is so good at, even a medium good show with medium funny jokes is entertaining and always worth seeing no matter what.
 The drink will stir itself.</p>

 <p>It's a good sounding show. {% track "Sideshow by the Seashore" %} is a place in Coney Island, next to Luna Park.
-Sideshows are originally a secondary circus attraction, like freak shows, strange objects on display like Bonnie & Clyde's death car.
+Sideshows are originally a secondary circus attraction, like freak shows, strange objects on display like Bonnie and Clyde's death car.
 There's hoochie-coochie strip shows and things like that.
 The place still exists.
 "The girls are dressed as mermaids."
 I might go there someday.</p>

 <p>There are long pauses between the songs, sometimes it even feels like everything is falling apart.
 But watching Luna is always amusing, and we are in the front like always.</p>
 {% ahfowimage "http://media.fullofwishes.co.uk/02-luna/photos/joakim-boston/ulrika-luna-setlist-2016-09-29.jpg" "Setlist (Photo: Ulrika)" %}